Rockhopper-Technologies/jinxed/doc/api.rst

 .. py:data:: VTMODE_SUPPORTED

-  True when the WIndows version is 10.0.10586 or higher
+  True when the Windows version is 10.0.10586 or higher

 .. py:function:: get_csbi(filehandle=None)